How-To

 Using the Model Explorer

 The Model Explorer allows you to dig deeply into the inter-relationships of variables in a predictive machine learning model, and their combined effects on model predictions.
 This opens up greater model interpretability for even the most complex machine learning algorithms like XGBoost and DeepNets.
-To begin exploring a model, select the model from the Available Models list in Predict and click the menu item Model Explorer.
-When you open the Model Explorer, the interface will look similar...
+To begin exploring a model, select the model and click Evaluate & Explore -> Model Explorer from the Selected Model menu or the right click menu.
+When you open the Model Explorer, the inter...

 Performance Analysis: Variable Importance